 Talk AADE17 to Your Employer

-Do you want to attend the American Association of Diabetes Educators (AADE) Annual Meeting but need to get approval from your employer first?
+Do you want to attend the American Association of Diabetes Educators (AADE) Annual Conference but need approval from your employer first?
 Not all supervisors understand the advantages of attending so it is your job to sell the importance of going to AADE17!

 We’ve created this toolkit to help you explain the benefits and justify the expenses of AADE17.